MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 CMD [ "cmd" ]
 ```

-To inspect a container images layers, use the `docker history` command.
-Doing so against the image created with the simple example dockerfile will show that the image consists of three layers, the base, and then two additional layers, one for each actionable instruction in the dockerfile.
+To inspect the layers of a container image, use the `docker history` command.
+Doing so against the image created with the simple example Dockerfile will show that the image consists of four layers, the base, and then three additional layers, one for each actionable instruction in the Dockerfile.

 ```
 C:\> docker history iis

-IMAGE               CREATED              CREATED BY                                      SIZE                COMMENT e2aafdfbe392        About a minute ago   cmd /S /C echo "Hello World - Dockerfile" > c   46.05 MB 4cd675d35444        2 minutes ago        cmd /S /C dism /online /enable-feature /all /   161.8 MB 6801d964fda5        4 months ago                                                         0 B
+IMAGE               CREATED              CREATED BY                                      SIZE                COMMENT f4caf476e909        16 seconds ago       cmd /S /C REM (nop) CMD ["cmd"]                 41.84 kB f0e017e5b088        21 seconds ago       cmd /S /C echo "Hello World - Dockerfile" > c   6.816 MB 88438e174b7c        About a minute ago   cmd /S /C dism /online /enable-feature /all /   162.7 MB 6801d964fda5        4 months ago                                                         0 B                                                       0 B
 ```

 This build behavior can be advantageous and may be desirable when troubleshooting individual image layers.
 However, if desired, the number of layers can be minimized using several tricks detailed later in this article.

 ## Dockerfile Optimization

 There are several strategies that can be used when building Dockerfiles, that will result in an optimized image.
-This section will detail some of these dockerfile tactics, specific to Windows Containers.
+This section will detail some of these Dockerfile tactics specific to Windows Containers.
 For additional information on Dockerfile best practices, see [Best practices for writing Dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Group related actions
 Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction can reduce the number of layers in the image.
 The backslash character ‘\’ can be used to organize the operation onto separate lines of the Dockerfile, while still using only one Run instruction.